CiscoDevNet/NSO-Playground-Local-Install/README.md

 ## How can I add my own example?

-1. Create an example you want to share on a public GitHub repository.
-Don't forget to add instructions.
+To create a new example, follow these steps.
+Please note that **you should use your own repositories.**

+1. Develop your example locally on your computer.
+   1. You can also develop an example on the Playground, but keep in mind the guidelines, especially the 2-hour container lifespan.
+2. Push your example to the default branch of your GitHub repository.
-2. Specify the NSO variant (System/Local install) you want to use for your README.md file.
+3. In your README.md file, specify the NSO variant (System/Local install) you used for your example.
-3. Submit your repo on <https://developer.cisco.com/codeexchange/submit/>
+4. Submit your repo on <https://developer.cisco.com/codeexchange/submit/>
-4. Once your submission is approved, your repository will be featured on the [Cisco Cloud IDE](https://developer.cisco.com/codeexchange/search/?complexity=devenv)
+5. Once your submission is approved, your repository will be featured on the [Cisco Cloud IDE](https://developer.cisco.com/codeexchange/search/?complexity=devenv)
-5. That's it!
-Now you can start exploring, playing, and sharing your awesome examples.
-Let the creativity flow!
+6. Congratulations!
+You can now start exploring, playing, and sharing your awesome examples.
+Let your creativity flow!

 ## Need help?